Azure/azure-batch-software-entitlement/docs/build-guide.md

 * `x64` - 64 bit build;
 * `x86` - 32 bit build;

 If you copy the installation files `vc_redist.x64.exe` and `vc_redist.x86.exe` into `.\lib\vc_redist` then the `sesclient*.zip` files listed above will each include the correct version of the installer.
-This is done to make it easier to deploy `sesclient.native.exe` onto a new machne for testing.
+This is done to make it easier to deploy `sesclient.native.exe` onto a new machine for testing.

 ## Troubleshooting